century-arcade/src/README.md

 ## To build the ISO for a game

-1. Download the game source package (like [LostPig-source.zip]()) unzip into a folder like $ARCADE/games/GameFolder.src
+1. Download the game source package (like [LostPig-source.zip]()) and unzip into a folder like $ARCADE/games/GameFolder.src

 2. make GAMESRC=$ARCADE/games/GameFolder.src